Skip to content

 Ali rattles off to me in his jocular, loquacious way, with the enthusiasm and fervour that must surely come from years of consuming Red Bull, some of the many projects he and Caroline have brewing: a whale conservancy foundation (he managed to convince many of São Miguel’s major tourism industry players to join his executive board), whose funds will be replenished in part by a number of clever branding exercises, including Solar Branco’s own line of distilled gins and craft beers.
 Baleia Gin (now being rebranded as “Ghosts of the Ocean”) and Mother Vaca Beer flow freely on the property and portions from the sales go back to the whales.
 The Gin Library is aiming for the Guiness World Record (didn’t realize there was such a category) for largest individual collection of Gins, and visitors can contribute towards that effort: bring Ali and Caroline a bottle of gin they don’t have, and they’ll swap it for one of theirs (Trufflepig’s gin contribution by the way is number 1,249 in the collection).

-Waiting for my flight to Ponta Delgada from Lisbon, I pondered what a save-the-whales gin library eco hotel would have in store, for me and this on the Solar Branco website caught my eye: Enjoy our locally made gin & tonic on arrival as you sit back and watch the sunset over the green hills to the ocean beyond.
+Waiting for my flight to Ponta Delgada from Lisbon, I pondered what a save-the-whales gin library eco hotel would have in store for me, and this on the Solar Branco website caught my eye: Enjoy our locally made gin & tonic on arrival as you sit back and watch the sunset over the green hills to the ocean beyond.
 Turn off your phone.
 Breathe.
 Take time for yourself.

 And that’s pretty much exactly how it happened.

 You don’t need to be a guest at Solar Branco to take advantage of “gin o’clock” as they put it, but they do request you make a reservation.
-And just to be clear, this is not a hotel for everyone: no TVs, no 24-hour reception, and no disposable single use plastic items of any kind, so things like room amenities and breakfasts are a tad austere.
+And just to be clear, this is not a hotel for everyone: no TVs, no 24-hour reception, and no disposable single use plastic items of any kind, so things like room amenities and breakfasts are spartan.
 No restaurant, but they do host gin-paired sushi evenings with a local chef from time to time.
 They also are strictly adults only (16 plus), which at least for visiting guests assures a level of calm at the property (although I can attest to the liveliness of the Gin o’ clocks).

 Solar Branco makes for a comfortable base for a wider exploration of São Miguel and you can trust that Ali and Caroline’s recommendations are solid.
 When I found out that my room was not only called “the Pigsty” but that my kitchenette’s minibar was stocked daily with Mother Vaca, I knew that Trufflepig had found the Azorean equivalent of a partner in grime.